MapServer for Windows (MS4W) README

 3. PHPMapScript is loaded by default

-1. Test this syntax with the provided quickmap.php file at /ms4w/Apache/htdocs/quickmap.php (see usage instructions in the top of that file)
+6. Test in your browser with the provided quickmap.php file at /ms4w/Apache/htdocs/quickmap.php (see usage instructions in the top of that file)

 Python